 The Cas9 endonuclease system uses two small RNA molecules called CRISPR RNA (crRNA) and two trans-activating CRISPR RNA (tracrRNA).
 In naturally occurring CRISPR-Cas system, once the crRNA-tracrRNA-Cas9 effector complex is ready, Cas9 looks for a specific protospacer adjacent motif ‘PAM’ in the phage or plasmid DNA sequence.
-This PAM sequence is present only in the phase or viral DNA, in close proximity with protospacer itself, but it is not incorporated in the CRISPR sequence in bacteria.
-This way the CRISPR-Cas9 system recognizes new protospacer and identifies invaders upon infection, thus avoiding cleavage of its own CRISPR sequence and providing immunity against viruses.
+This PAM sequence is present only in the phase or viral DNA in close proximity with the protospacer itself, but it is not incorporated in the CRISPR sequence in bacteria.
+In this way, the CRISPR-Cas9 system recognizes new protospacer and identifies invaders upon infection, thus avoiding cleavage of its own CRISPR sequence and providing immunity against viruses.
 This has thus become the basis of CRISPR/Cas9 genome editing.

 - CRISPy-web: An online resource to design sgRNAs for CRISPR applications

 - Benefits and Ethical Concerns of CRISPR – Pros and Cons